10 Questions To Ask Your Wealth Manager And The Answers You Want

 Don’t bother.
 It’s a waste of time.

-You are highly unlikely to find someone who can consistently outperform the market AND keep your costs lower than a more strategic manager.
+You are unlikely to find someone who can consistently outperform the market AND keep your costs lower than a more strategic manager.

 And here’s the thing: